 Indulge in the ultimate comfort of a slow-cooked dish!

 There’s something about the tender meat of a braised veal shank in a Dutch oven or slow cooker that warms the heart.
-As the flavors meld and the aroma of lemon zest, tomato paste, and fragrant herbs fill the air, it’s hard to resist gathering around the dinner table.
+As the flavors meld and the wonderful aroma fill the air, it’s hard to resist gathering around the dinner table.
 Whether it’s a special occasion or a cozy family meal, this Beef Shank Osso Buco recipe is sure to impress.

 To achieve fork-tender perfection, the key lies in the cross-cut beef shanks, which allow the bone marrow to infuse the braising liquid, creating a rich and flavorful sauce.
 Add in bay leaves, fresh parsley, garlic cloves, and a medley of fresh herbs for an aromatic experience that will make for a perfect dish whether you are staying in for th night or entertaining!